ejmr/tip-of-the-day/README.md

 The program uses the following environment variables:

-* `TOTD_TIP_FILE`:
-  This must be an absolute path to the `Tips.yaml` file containing the actual tips.
-The program will halt with an error if this variable is undefined *and* the user does not provide the `--tip-file` option.
+`TOTD_TIP_FILE`

+:  The value must be an absolute path to a YAML document of tips, of the exact same kind which the user can give to the `--tip-file` option.
+Multiple paths, each separated by a single colon, will cause the program to randomly select one of those files on each invocation.
+This is the same as using the `--tip-file` option more than once.
+The user must define this variable *or* name a document with the `--tip-file` option, otherwise the program will error-out.
+If the user defines this variable *and* uses `--tip-file` then the option takes precedence and ToTD ignores this variable.

 ## AUTHOR